gevamu/gevamu.github.io/content/4.examples/send-payment.md

 Sending a payment is a one-step operation, consisting of a single `PaymentFlow` call.

-But before starting the flow you should provide payment instruction.
-It should be created according to chosen payment standard.
+Before starting the flow, you should provide a payment instruction created according to a chosen payment standard.

 ```kotlin
 class ClientApplication(private val gevamuFacade: GevamuFacade) {